🎉Grand Opening: June 2026

 Cracked Tooth

-A crack that extends from the chewing surface of the tooth vertically towards the root.
-If identified early — particularly when the crack remains above the gumline — the tooth may be saved with appropriate treatment.
-However, if the crack has progressed significantly, the prognosis may be less favourable.
+A crack that extends from the chewing surface downward towards the root is more significant.
+If the crack has not yet reached the gum line, the tooth may potentially be saved with appropriate treatment.
+However, if the crack extends below the gum line, the long-term outlook may be less favourable.

 Split Tooth